 Licensing Agreement for Certain Recordings

-- An agreement under which an artist assigns recording copyrights (on an album) to a label for a defined period of time (7 years from the date of release).
+This is an agreement where an artist assigns recording copyrights on an album to a label for a defined period of time (typically 7 years from the date of release).

-- Label will account fifty percent (50%) of net profits after recording, promotional, manufacture, distribution, legal and accounting costs are recouped.
+- With these, the label will account fifty percent (50%) of net profits after recording, promotional, manufacture, distribution, legal and accounting costs are recouped.

 - For synchronization usages the royalty will be of seventy-five percent (75%) and the artist is allowed to procure his/her own licenses provided it pays ten percent (10% gross) to label for any income generated from such licenses.

-This is a flexible contract for a label looking to license particular recordings but do not wish to tie up an artist as a recording/performing artist exclusively for a number of years or for a number of releases.
-It can be used as a trial agreement before moving on to an exclusive recording type of arrangement.
+Note: This is a flexible contract for a label looking to license particular recordings but don’t want to tie up an artist as a recording/performing artist exclusively for a number of years or for a number of releases.
+This one can be used as a trial agreement before moving on to an exclusive recording type of arrangement.

 Publishing Agreement For Certain Compositions

-- An agreement under which a songwriter assigns the copyright in certain songs (listed in contract) to a publisher for a limited period.
-In return, the publisher arranges for the exploitation of the songs (although the agreement does not absolutely oblige it to exploit), and collects the income from such licensing and accounts to the writer for an agreed share of that income.
+This type of agreement works when a songwriter wants to assign the copyright in certain songs (listed in contract) to a publisher for a limited period.
+In return, the publisher arranges for the exploitation of the songs, collects the income from licensing, and accounts to the writer for an agreed share of that income.

 Music Publishing Contract

-As a songwriter, you may be interested in business, but your talents are best spent in creating.
-However, someone needs to take care of business, and that’s where the publishing industry came from.
+As a songwriter, your talents are best spent in creating.
+However, you can’t deny the importance of understanding the business side of things.
+Someone needs to take care of business.
+That’s where the publishing industry came from in the first place.

-- When a publisher makes a standard deal with a songwriter, it will find users for the content, issue licenses, collect money and pay the writer(s) conditions which will be included in the publishing contract.
+- When a publisher makes a standard deal with a songwriter, it finds users for the content, issues licenses, collects money, and pays the writer(s) according to conditions included in this type of contract.

 Non-Exclusive Recording Contract

-Thanks to the non-exclusive basis of the agreement the copyright owner, (i.e. the party granting the license) is allowed to license the same content to other companies during the term of the agreement.
+You’ve probably seen us post about various artists under Symphonic being featured in TV shows, movies, commercials, and even video games.
+This is the type of contract you need for this.
+Thanks to the non-exclusive basis of the agreement, the copyright owner (i.e. the party granting the license) is allowed to license the same content to other companies during the term of the agreement.